 “I think that the police in this case just picked the easiest way out.
 My sister gets beaten to within an inch of her life, and they simply went out and picked up the most convenient target: her boyfriend.”

 “He was seen at her room, but no one else was spotted,” he said, nibbling at the bait.

 “Mr. Simun,” I began.
 He stopped me and made me call him John.
 “I wonder if they ever even tried to interview people.
 This is one of the laziest and sloppiest pieces of police work we’ve seen.”
-I laughed internally, thinking about how pissed of the Charlottesville and UVA police would be at that.
+I smiled as I thought about how that slam would piss off the Charlottesville and UVA police.
 “Is any woman that attends the University of Virginia safe?”

 “You’re saying that it’s not safe for women at UVA?” he asked, now taking the bait.